EBZebra/docs/edge/source/guide/tutorial/printing.md

 		})
 	}

 This is the key “skeleton” code.
-Even without everything mentioned in comments, this code will actually print something to the connected printer.
+Even without everything described in the comments, this code will actually print something to the connected printer.
 Below are the printer connection types and the sample search parameter hashes.

-<b>&#53;.
+<b>&#54;.
 Add the appropriate code based on the printer to be connected</b>:

 <b>TCP/IP (wired or Wi-Fi)</b> with specific address and port: